opensearch-project/documentation-website/_security/configuration/configuration.md

 These are the possible values for `type`:

 - `noop`: No further authentication against any backend system is performed.
-Use `noop` if the HTTP authenticator has already authenticated the user completely, as in the case of JWT, Kerberos, or client certificate authentication.
+Use `noop` if the HTTP authenticator has already authenticated the user completely, as in the case of JWT or client certificate authentication.
 - `internal`: Use the users and roles defined in `internal_users.yml` for authentication.
 - `ldap`: Authenticate users against an LDAP server.
 This setting requires [additional, LDAP-specific configuration settings]({{site.url}}{{site.baseurl}}/security/authentication-backends/ldap/).